 In cases where the non-custodial parent lives in another state, the Regional Office will work with the other state’s child support enforcement agency to establish and/or enforce court ordered support.

-Any custodial parent receiving Temporary Assistance for Needy Families (TANF), Title IV-E Foster Care, or Medicaid benefits is automatically referred to the ICSSD for services at no charge.
+Any custodial parent receiving Temporary Assistance for Needy Families (TANF), Title IV-E Foster Care, or Medicaid benefits is automatically referred to the CSSD for services at no charge.

 Any custodial parent not receiving TANF, Title IV-E Foster Care, or Medicaid benefits may complete a Custodial Parent Application.
-There is a one-time, non-refundable application fee of $25.
-In addition, there is a $25 fee each year after the collection of the first $500 of child support.
+There is a $25 fee each year after the collection of the first $500 of child support.

 For further information, visit the Child Support Services Division (CSSD) web site.